jonahjnewton/TDVault/Katana/KatanaFloatingNodes/README.md

+# Creating/Pasting Nodes in a Floating Layer in Katana

 When creating a node in Katana through the Tab menu (or pasting a node), the node enters a "floating" state which allows the user to place the node wherever they like.

 When creating a node (or pasting a node) programatically in Katana, the node is placed directly into the scene graph.